reedchen19/cyclegan_verasonics/README.md

      - **Stage 1**: A network for the first stage only,
      - **Stage 2**: A network for the second stage only,
      - **Combined**: A two-stage network connecting the output of stage 1 to the input of stage 2.

 - > **Note**: Later MATLAB versions support a wider range of TensorFlow layers with `importTensorFlowNetwork` and `importTensorFlowLayers`, which may simplify some of these steps.
 However, the Verasonics Vantage system in this study supported only MATLAB R2019a.

 ---

-### Incorporating the Model into Verasonics Acquisition Sequences
+### Integrating the Model into Verasonics Acquisition Sequences

-To integrate the model into Verasonics acquisition sequences:

 1. **Creation of a Verasonics External Process object**:
    - This object reads **plane-wave intensity data** from the `ImageBuffer`.